jcorbin/hexant/stream.md

 OOPS that doesn't work, let's fix that

 - TODO make then clauses partial-able, that the above can work:
   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- added explicitly null then rules
+- let prompt `{help}` be an iterable string body, naturalizing functions like `turmiteRuleHelp`
+- ditched all WIP work towards a general interactive `/command` and help system in prompt, will experiment towards that again someday, currently planned for the `v1.3` language phase
+- `turmite/lang`
+  - now compiles directly to a `Builder` function
+  - erased the `_result` temporary, inlining then-comments withing one multi-line bitwise or-shift construct
+- improved turmite test tool
+  - added command to run a compiled module
+  - fixed rules dump, and elide runs of 0-result rules
+- fixed mixed up `World` mask constants... wasn't detected before because of the update loop hardcodes...
+- fixed `Turmite.TestSpec` mask and shift constants
+- fixed symbolic solver to actually work for non-trivial matches like `16 * c - 1`
+- added a bi-modal ant text example

+# 2022-05-21

 - finished out `@numColors` directive